diegoromal/system-login/README.md

 ## Roadmap

-- [ ] Frontend
+- [x] Frontend
 - [ ] Dockerfile
 - [ ] CI/CD
-- [ ] Rate limit e protecao contra brute force
+- [ ] Rate limiting and brute force protection

-## Autor
+## Author

-Feito por Diego Romanio de Almeida
+Made by Diego Romanio de Almeida

-Se curtiu, deixa um star no repo.
+If you liked it, consider starring the repo.